Information for Laboratory Service Providers

 Operators of approved laboratory facilities may only accept a request from a medical practitioner or from a person within a class of prescribed health care practitioners, for a beneficiary to receive laboratory services as a benefit.
 The LSA and Regulation contain provisions and requirements for referring medical and health care practitioners.

-All laboratory facilities must be accredited by the Diagnostic Accreditation Program of the College of Physicians and Surgeons of British Columbia.
+All laboratory facilities must be accredited by the College of Physicians and Surgeon's of BC's Diagnostic Accreditation Program.

 This section pertains to laboratory facilities that are: